top of page

 8) From the PuTTY command shell prompt, ubuntu@ip-XXX-XX-XX-XX:~$ type

-e You will be prompted for a password which you type in twice.
+sudo adduser username You will be prompted for a password which you type in twice.
 Now open a web browser window and put the public IP address of node1 followed by the default port for R Studio Server :8787 in other words: XX.XX.XX.XX:8787

 This will open an RStudio GUI sign in page, use the username and password you just created in the Putty command window and you are ready to go!